Scott

 corals in this reef tank.

-no detectable phosphates, silicates or other excessive nutrients to feed
+silicates or other excessive nutrients to feed undesirable algae

-removed and replace with smaller ones.
-I traded them off with my local pet store
+with smaller ones.
+I traded them off with my local pet store for smaller

 Additives: